20tzwiller/Class-Notes-and-Homework/README.md

 Regex Transcript Cleaner: Takes a txt transcript and returns it with the speaker identified and properly formatted

-SQL 1: A script that queries the Adventureworks Schema

-SQL 2: A script that queries the Adventureworks Schema

-SQL 3: A script that queries the Adventureworks Schema

-SQL 4: A script that queries the Adventureworks Schema
+SQL Homework: A series of SQL scripts that query data from the AdventureWorks database.

 Scraping and Sentiment: A script that scrapes a wrestling website and tries to ascertain the sentiment of the comments